Non-Hermitian adiabatic transport in spaces of exceptional points: Introduction

 The introduction of weak linear dissipation or amplification into a system of $n$ classical harmonic oscillators results in time evolution that can be described using an $n \times n$ Hamiltonian matrix $H$ that is non-Hermitian.
 The non-Hermiticity of $H$ gives rise to the familiar decay (or growth) of such a system's eigenstates (normal modes).
 It also opens the possibility of ``exceptional points'' (EPs) in parameter space, at which $H$ is not fully diagonalizable.
 In the neighborhood of an EP, the eigenvalues exhibit branch-point behavior as functions of the parameters, and so encircling it permutes the eigenvalues and eigenspaces \cite{kato,miniatura,heiss}, an effect referred to as flipping, monodromy, or spectral flow.

 In recent years, EPs have been studied experimentally in a wide range of settings, including microwave \cite{dghhhrr,dmbkglmrmr}, electrical \cite{shs}, optical \cite{lymlskla}, cavity QED \cite{cklkkla}, exciton \cite{geblfbkshynktdo}, acoustic \cite{fsa}, and mechanical \cite{harris} systems.
 While each of these realizations has offered some degree of control over $H$, in most experiments the number $m$ of independent control parameters is insufficient to specify an arbitrary $H$.
 As a result, EPs are typically observed to occur at isolated points within the $m$-dimensional space of control parameters.
-In contrast, if we consider the space $M_n({\bf C})\cong {\bf C}^{n^2}$ of all $n\times n$ complex matrices $H$, then EPs are not isolated, but in fact form subspaces of $M_n({\bf C})$ of dimension larger than zero.
+In contrast, if we consider the space $M_n({\bf C})\cong {\bf C}^{n^2}$ of all $n\times n$ complex matrices $H$, then EPs are not isolated, but in fact form subspaces of $M_n({\bf C})$ of dimension larger than zero \cite{miniatura,Xu2018}.
+These subspaces are topological spaces (not vector spaces), and in the neighborhood of a generic point in such a subspace it is a smooth (indeed, complex analytic) manifold; we usually refer to these subspaces simply as spaces of EPs.
+One part of the following work is the description of the geometry and topology of these spaces in the simplest cases; we also explain how this is relevant to the topic of adiabatic evolution that we wish to study, and to which we now turn.